Braised Brussels Sprouts are tender, juicy and full of garlic, butter, bacon flavor. What could be better?

 When I began to cook on my own, I tried a lot of different recipes for Brussels Sprouts like these Easy Roasted Brussels Sprouts which are great with their roasted nutty taste.

-Still none compared to Aunt Mickey’s…until now.
-I still remember watching her in her slippers stirring the Brussels sprouts.
+Still none compared to Aunt Mickey’s, I still remember watching her in her slippers stirring the Brussels sprouts.
 My Irish aunt, even when she was dressed for company, always wore slippers when she cooked.

 Ingredients for Braised Brussels Sprouts